FDA approved for more than 25 years

 Most medications and other products for treating hair loss work in one of three ways:

 • Preventing DHT production.
 Some, like the oral hair loss medication finasteride, work by stopping your body from producing DHT in the first place.
-This can help minimize hair follicle damage, prevent hair thinning and allow for healthy hair growth.
+This can help minimize hair follicle damage, prevent hair thinning, and allow for healthy hair growth.

 • Targeting DHT on the scalp.
 Others, such as our hair thickening shampoo, use ingredients like saw palmetto to target DHT on the scalp and prevent thinned or damaged hair.

-Fenugreek’s Effect on DHT
+Fenugreek’s Effect on DHT and Blood Flow

 Put simply, fenugreek doesn’t seem to have the same effects as other proven treatments for hair loss.